yukicyk/nanopore-bac-genome-assembly/README.md

 - Record each run in a single manifest: data/manifests/run_YYYYMMDD.tsv (Schema A+: Run Manifest & Metadata).
 - Generate the workflow table from the manifest(s): scripts/manifest_to_samples.py → config/samples.tsv (Schema B: Workflow Samples).
-- Optional: in cases we have NCBI accession IDs to the Biosamples/ SRA, but not the raw data, put the accessions in the config/samples.tsv, the workflow can fetch FASTQs from public when biosample_accession or srrs (SRA accession) is present and read_path is empty.
+- Optional: in cases we have NCBI accession IDs to the Biosamples/ SRA, but not the raw data, put the accessions in the config/samples.tsv, the workflow can fetch FASTQs from public with either biosample_accession or srrs (SRA accession) when read_path is empty.

 ## Features
 - Snakemake pipeline with conda‑locked envs (optional containers).
-- Assemblers: Flye or Canu.
+- Assemblers: Flye.
-- Polishing: Medaka and/or Nanopolish.
+- Polishing: Racon, Medaka and/or Nanopolish.
 - Read mapping: minimap2 (ONT) and BWA‑MEM (Illumina).
 - QC: QUAST; optional CheckM.
-- Annotation: Prokka.
+- Annotation: Bakta and/or Prokka.
 - Documentation pack: SOP, QC acceptance criteria, deviation/OOS template, validation plan.
 - CI: dry‑run on tiny test data.